facorread/rust-agent-based-models/README.md

 ## Advanced usage

 This software uses [Cargo's features] and [Rust's conditional compilation] to enable and disable graphics, social network, and landscape.
 By default, `cargo.toml` activates the `all-graphics` feature.
 This default is the best option for most cases.
-This is also the only feature that undergoes testing.
+This is also the only configuration that undergoes automated testing at GitHub and GitLab.

-The selections made at `cargo.toml` translate into code at `main.rs` through the `#[cfg(feature = )]` attributes.
-For example, `struct TimeStepResults` implements or omits fields depending on whether the `landscape-graphics`, `net-graphics`, or `graphics` features are enabled.
+The selections made at `cargo.toml` enable or disable code at `main.rs` through the `#[cfg(feature = )]` attributes.
+For example, `struct TimeStepResults` includes or omits fields depending on whether the `landscape-graphics`, `net-graphics`, or `graphics` features are enabled.
 For models that study numerous scenarios, the smaller the size of `TimeStepResults`, the faster.

-Take finer control of development and performance of your model by introducing features you can disable or enable.
+The features at Cargo.toml, namely landscape and net, are arbitrary examples based on the structure of the model.
+Take finer control of development, memory, and performance of your model by introducing features you can disable or enable with just a line of code.

 ## Why not make a crate?